Ship Pricing

 How to Track Icon of the Seas Prices

 Checking a price once tells you very little.
-Prices change 38% of days — you need context.
+Icon's prices shift constantly, in both directions — you need context.

 The problem with basic price alerts: They tell you a price moved, not whether it's worth booking.

-"Your cruise dropped $20" sounds useful until you realize it dropped from $310/night to $290/night — still above the P25 threshold.
+"Your cruise dropped $20" sounds useful until you realize it dropped from $310/night to $290/night — still above the good-value mark.

 What actually helps: Price history combined with benchmarks.
 You need to know where a price sits relative to historical patterns.
-Is this the 10th percentile or the 75th?
+Is this one of the lowest prices ever recorded, or one of the highest?

 That context turns a number into a decision.